Mary Czerwinski: Career and research

 She worked in computer-human interaction for Bellcore, the Johnson Space Center, and Compaq, and also held an adjunct position at Rice University while at Compaq.
 She moved to Microsoft in 1996, as a usability tester in product development.
 Two years later, she joined Microsoft Research, as the first social scientist to work there.
 She worked in the visualization and interaction research group managing researchers, designers, and developers doing human-computer interaction research.
 Her main research focus is around large/multiple displays, social and physiological computing, novel information visualizations and interaction techniques She was also an affiliated faculty member with the psychology department at the University of Washington from 1996 to 2009, and has been an adjunct professor in Washington's Information School since 2011.
 In 2015 she was named a Fellow of the Association for Computing Machinery "for contributions to human-computer interaction and leadership in the CHI community."
 In 2014, she also received the Distinguished Alumni award from Indiana University's Brain and Psychological Sciences department and will receive a Distinguished Alumni award from the College of Arts and Sciences from Indiana in February, 2018.
-Czerwinski was awarded the ACM SIGCHI Lifetime Service Award, was inducted into the CHI Academy, and became an ACM Distinguished Scientist in 2010.

 Czerwinski retired from Microsoft Research in 2024.

-Czerwinski has published over a hundred papers during her time at Microsoft Collectively, her work has been cited over 10000 times since 2016.
+Czerwinski has published over a hundred papers during her time at Microsoft Collectively, her work has been cited over 10,000 times since 2016.

 Her work focuses on developing Artificial Emotional Intelligence (AEI) to create systems that recognize and respond to human emotions.
 She promotes the idea of balancing emotions rather than striving for nonstop productivity and envisions AI enhancing well-being and efficiency in the workplace by adapting to users' emotional states.

 Awards

-ACM SIGCHI Lifetime Service Award, Fellow of the ACM (2016), ACM Distinguished Scientist (2010), Fellow of the American Psychological Science association (2018), Distinguished Alumni award from Indiana University's Brain and Psychological Sciences department (2014).Chicago Global Visionaries Award (2006), EAI (European Alliance for Innovation) (2019) and elected to the National Academy of Engineering (2022).
+ACM SIGCHI Lifetime Service Award, ACM Fellow (2016), ACM Distinguished Scientist (2010), Fellow of the American Psychological Science Association (2018), Distinguished Alumni Award from Indiana University's Brain and Psychological Sciences department (2014).
+Chicago Global Visionaries Award (2006), EAI (European Alliance for Innovation) (2019) and elected to the National Academy of Engineering (2022).